gheenc/Computational-Methods/pset1/README.md

 SNOMEDCT is available free of charge to those with a license for the UMLS Metathesarus but it cannot be distributed to those without.
 It is updated biannually, but by the US government, not world wide.

-NCIT is licensed under the Creative Commons Attribution 4.0 but produced by the National Cancer Institute (under NIH) so also is available for free use with proper documentation.
+NCIT is licensed under the Creative Commons Attribution 4.0 but produced by the National Cancer Institute (under NIH) so it also is available for free use with proper documentation.
 It is updated monthly.

 There is a benefit to the ontologies maintained by federal entities because they are updated frequently and typically interacts well with other common ontologies.
 They do lack, however, the benefit of community input and fast updates.
 These ontologies developed in the community, however, are not guarenteed to be maintained and my have tricky licensing agreements.

 **c.**
 1. I entered "Imagine you work at a cancer hospital and are responsible for making internal research data discoverable and interoperable.
 The dataset includes gene sequence metadata, imaging metadata (radiology / pathology), medication records, and free-text clinician notes" into the search of bio portal.
 This generated a good list of ontologies that I first parsed thorugh.
-2. I specifically searched medical imaging metadata, gene sequencing, pathology, cancer research into bioportal to ensure I was meeting all ontologies aspects needed.
+2. I specifically searched medical imaging metadata, gene sequencing, pathology, cancer research into bioportal to ensure I was meeting all ontological aspects needed.
 3. I considered the scores given to the ontologies from Bio portal for most wanted input.
 This gave me an idea of if they would be too broad and overwhelming or if they would be too specific and detailed.
 4. Once I had 5 ontologies I liked, I pasted the Bioportal page and homepage of each ontology into ChatGPT to ensure ontologies did not have substantial overlap and touched all wanted scopes.
 6. My initial stopping point was that I had 5 ontologies and that was the maximum for this assignment.
 But once I considered the ranges of the Bio portal scales and the feedback considering overlap from ChatGPT, I considered different combinations of ontologies.
-Once I had an ontology that primarily focused on one specific facet of the cancer hospital (research, clinical, imaging, genes) that also interacted well with the other ontologies, I stopped.
+Once I had an ontology set that focused on each specific facet of the cancer hospital (research, clinical, imaging, genes) that also interacted well with the other ontologies, I stopped.

 Sources:
 [1] Used ChatGPT to ensure written answers fully answer every aspect of questions.